Hormones 101

 Because hormones control so many important functions in the body, even a small imbalance can result in a noticeable change in your health and well-being.

-Too much of a hormone could lead to conditions like hyperthyroidism (where you might feel jittery or have rapid weight loss due to excess thyroid hormones); OR
+• Too much thyroid hormone could lead to hyperthyroidism where you might feel jittery or have rapid weight loss.

-Too little of a hormone could lead to conditions like hypothyroidism (where you might feel tired or gain weight due to insufficient thyroid hormone).
+• Too little thyroid hormone could lead to hypothyroidism where you might feel tired or gain weight.

-If you’ve been feeling off lately — perhaps battling with fatigue, unexplained weight gain, or irritability — it could be a sign that your hormones are out of balance.
-But don’t worry!
-You're not alone, and the good news is that hormone imbalances can be corrected with the right lifestyle changes and support.
+If you’ve been feeling off lately perhaps battling with fatigue, unexplained weight gain, or irritability, it could be a sign that your hormones are out of balance.
+To provide reassurance, can be corrected with the right lifestyle changes and support.

 What Are Common Symptoms Of Hormone Imbalances?